-- Local Regulations: Familiarize yourself with local hunting regulations, including shooting hours, bag limits, and any restricted areas.
+- Local Regulations: Familiarise yourself with local hunting regulations, including shooting hours, bag limits, and any restricted areas.

 Load and Unload Zone:

 Designated Areas: Establish a clear zone in the boat where guns are to be loaded and unloaded.
-This minimizes movement with loaded firearms and confines potential accidental discharges to a predictable direction.
+This minimises movement with loaded firearms and confines potential accidental discharges to a predictable direction.